Addison Weichers: College career

 In 2020, Weichers began attending Utah State University, where she played for the women's soccer team.
 She redshirted her first year, beginning to play in the fall of 2021.
 On August 19, 2021, she made her collegiate debut in a match against the Idaho State Bengals.
 At the end of the 2021 season, she was named to the Mountain West Conference All-Newcomer Team and was named to the TopDrawerSoccer Top 100 Freshman list.
 On August 25, 2022, she scored her first goal in a victory over the Illinois State Redbirds.
 In September 2024, she was named the Mountain West Conference Defensive Player of the Week.
 At the end of the 2024 season, she was named to the All-Pacific Region First Team.
 She was also named to the Mountain West All-Tournament Team in both 2023 and 2024.
 Over her time at Utah State, she was named to the Academic All-Mountain West and Mountain West Scholar-Athlete each year and was named an Academic All-District in 2022 and 2023.

 Club career

-In 2022, Weichers joined Minnesota Aurora FC for the inaugural season of the USL Super League and served as team captain.
+In 2022, Weichers joined Minnesota Aurora FC for their inaugural season in the USL W League and served as team captain.
 At the end of the 2022 season, she won the league's Goal of the Year award.

 In February 2025, she signed with Canadian club Halifax Tides FC in the Northern Super League.
+In December 2025, she signed an extension for the 2026 season.
+She scored the first goal of a 3-1 victory over Ottawa Rapid FC on April 25, 2026, the Tides' opening game of the 2026 season.